 What Is A Kansas City Sauce?

 Sauces come in all flavor profiles.
 Really it reflects the flavors regionally that evolved around the country.
 In the Carolinas, you have vinegar based sauces (among others).
 Texas, you’ll find less of a sauce and more of a flavor mop while cooking.
 And in Alabama it’s a mayo-like white sauce.

 But in Kansas City, it’s all about the sweet and slightly spicy tomato and molasses based sauce.
-The kind that we all grew up with.
+The kind that many of us grew up with.
 The kind that BBQ joints throughout the city tend to toss their famous burnt ends in.
 If you haven’t been to Oklahoma Joe’s, or some of the other pit houses in the state, it is worth the trip.
 You can learn more about other styles of bbq sauces at this post about bbq sauce styles.

 How to Make BBQ Sauce From Scratch

 It’s quite simple.
 All you really need to think about is finding the balance between sweet, which will come from your sugar, molasses, and ketchup, and savory and heat, which is driven by onions, garlic, peppers, or dried spices.
 And the final touch is acid, which helps with a strong and complex finish to the sauce.
 You can get acid from apple cider or white vinegar, or even mustard.

 Let them simmer together and you have sauce!

 You will see many recipes that call for dried onion powder, or granulated garlic.
 While dried spices are fine (and we use them too), taking the extra step to sauté and use fresh ingredients will go a long way in the flavor arena.
 Use good quality ketchup, and if you supplement with tomato sauce, be sure it is unseasoned so you add that yourself.